m4rci3/InfoSecKB/Manage Git Repos in CLI.md

-# Do this if you want to push any commits to your own repos from the command line, or if you like to maintain other peoples repositories locally :
+# Do this if you want to push any commits to your own repos from the command line, or if you like to maintain other peoples repositories locally (if you have permissions) :